 For instance, programming languages and CPU instruction sets are examples of formal rule systems that access and modify data.
-If the rules can be used to simulate Turing's hypothetical computing machine, the rules are said to be "Turing complete."
+If the rules can simulate Turing's hypothetical computing machine, the rules are said to be "Turing complete."
 A Turing-complete system can be proven mathematically to be capable of performing any possible calculation or computer program.

 Examples of Turing complete systems